PTKu/Tc.Prober.Examples/src/001/README.md

 1. Tc.Prober
 1. TcUnit

-We will give a brief description of each unit testing frameworks, and also provide a simple example of each.
+We will give a brief description of each unit testing framework, and also provide a simple example of each.

 ## Tc.Prober